cehceh/divsystem/README.md

 # Note:

-*You will found two contributors, two emails are for me cehceh(amr.jobmail@gmail.com) with my private email and amrammer(amr.ali@tuftstudios.com) with tuft studios email*
+*You will find two contributors, two emails are for me cehceh(amr.jobmail@gmail.com) with my private email and amrammer(amr.ali@tuftstudios.com) with tuft studios email*
 *The reason for that because on my machine I ran (git config --global user.email) for this email(amr.ali@tuftstudios.com) and forgot to do the same action for the main one(amr.jobmail@gmail.com)*